veracruz-project/icecap/examples/README.md

 [seL4](https://sel4.systems/), or at least has the [seL4 Reference Manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf) handy.

 This guide does not assume that the reader is familiar with Nix.
-You wish to refer to the [Nix manual](https://nixos.org/manual/nix/stable/).
+You may wish to refer to the [Nix manual](https://nixos.org/manual/nix/stable/).

 ### Development environment